rmakki/retrofire/README.md

 # Prerequisites and why Retrofire

-1 - You don't want to use the firebase android/java api because perhaps you are operating in a server environment and you would rather execute synchronous requests, and don't want to cache any data or leave any socket connections open
+1 - You don't want to use the firebase android/java api because perhaps you are operating in a server environment where you would rather execute synchronous requests, and don't want to cache any data or leave any socket connections open

-2 - You found out that firebase provides a REST api and you you decided you want to use it https://firebase.google.com/docs/reference/rest/database/
+2 - You found out that firebase provides a REST api and you decided you want to use it https://firebase.google.com/docs/reference/rest/database/

  BUT!!!